ForgeRock/Secret-Double-Passwordless-Desktop-MFA/README.md

     <img src=".//media/OTPSettings.png" style="width:5.46692in;height:3.3125in" />

 1. At the bottom of the **Policy** tab, click **Save** and then publish your changes.

+**Note**: When an additional primary authenticator is selected, that authenticator needs to be selected in the Windows MSI Updater as well.
+This will allow users to choose that primary authentication method on their Windows workstations.
+For more information, refer to [Configuring the MSIUpdater Client](#ConfiguringMSI).

 Creating the Active Directory Authentication Service
 ----------------------------------------------------